“I will build my church, and the gates of hell shall not prevail against it.” —Matthew 16:18

 The Early Years, 1828-1925

-Fourth Presbyterian Church, founded November 24, 1828, traces its ancestry to the Bridge Street Church, the first Presbyterian church in Washington established on March 16, 1780, in Georgetown.
-In 1820, sixteen Bridge Street Church members, twenty-one members of other churches, and forty-seven others, organized the Second Presbyterian Church and called Dr. Daniel Baker, well-known revivalist and preacher, to be its pastor.
+Fourth Presbyterian Church, founded November 24, 1828, traces its ancestry to the Bridge Street Church, the first Presbyterian church in Washington, established March 16, 1780, in Georgetown.
+In 1820, 16 Bridge Street Church members, 21 members of other churches, and 47 others organized the Second Presbyterian Church and called Dr. Daniel Baker, well-known revivalist and preacher, to be its pastor.

 In 1828, when Dr. Baker accepted a call to Savannah, disagreement arose in Second Church over who would be the next pastor.
-When the call was extended to the Rev. John N. Campbell, twenty members of Second, who favored Rev. Joshua N. Danforth, left and, along with 13 others, formed Fourth Presbyterian Church in Washington, a city of approximately 15,000 people.
-The United States had only twenty-four states and John Quincy Adams was President.
+When the call was extended to the Rev. John N. Campbell, 20 members of Second, who favored Rev. Joshua N. Danforth, left and, along with 13 others, formed Fourth Presbyterian Church in Washington, then a city of approximately 15,000 people.
+The United States had only 24 states and John Quincy Adams was President at the time.

 Fourth Church was received into the regional Presbytery at a meeting at Bridge Street Church on January 19, 1829, where it was resolved that Rev. Joshua N. Danforth would serve as its pastor.
 On March 1, 1829, the first Fourth Church, a plain, wooden structure known as “The Little White,” was completed at the intersection of Ninth Street and Grant Place, N.W.
 During Rev. Danforth’s four-year tenure, Fourth’s membership grew to 140 congregants.